South African Class 24 2-8-4: Manufacturer

 By the late 1940s, the South African Railways (SAR) still had a comparatively large mileage of 45 lb/yd track.
 In South West Africa, where most of the locomotive fleet consisted of Classes 6, 7, GC and GCA, there were still hundreds of miles of 40+1/4 lb/yd track.
 Considering the increasing age of these locomotives, the options were either to relay these tracks with 60 lb/yd rail or to obtain new light branch line locomotives suitable for use on the existing track.

 The Class 24 2-8-4 Berkshire type branch line steam locomotive was designed by Dr. M.M.
 Loubser, Chief Mechanical Engineer (CME) of the SAR from 1939 to 1949.
 The locomotives were built by North British Locomotive Company (NBL) of Glasgow, who delivered 100 of them in 1949 and 1950, numbered in the range from 3601 to 3700.
 The cast engine main frames and the Buckeye bogies for the tenders were supplied by General Steel Castings of Eddystone, Pennsylvania.

-One of these locomotives, no. 3675, was the 2,000th locomotive to be built by NBL for the SAR and, to commemorate this milestone, a ceremony was conducted in Cape Town to name the locomotive Bartholomew Diaz after the Portuguese navigator Bartolomeu Dias who discovered the Cape of Good Hope in May 1488 and named it the Cape of Storms (Cabo das Tormentas).
+One of these locomotives, no. 3675, was the 2,000th locomotive to be built by NBL for the SAR and, to commemorate this milestone, a ceremony was conducted in Cape Town to name the locomotive Bartholomew Diaz after the Portuguese navigator Bartolomeu Dias who landed at the Cape of Good Hope in May 1488 and named it the Cape of Storms (Cabo das Tormentas).
 The ceremony was attended by the South African Minister of Transport and heads of departments of the SAR, as well as by the chairman and managing director of NBL.